Salakksson/tau/README.md

 Pamde is not a package manager, it is a philosophy - a way of life. \
 The idea is to track your system in a file to ensure no bloat enters its way into your system. \
 Pamde is not a replacement for pacman but an enhancement.
-You install a pacman package, then when you run `pamde` you are given a choice to either cement it in your installation or remove it.
+You install a pacman package, then when you run `pamde -s` you are given a choice to either cement it in your installation or remove it.
 This reduces bloat in your system, a wet dream for any arch user.
 ## Usage
 To use the script you must first create a config file for it \